Tiny Homes, Philosophy, et al. ia With Daniel Sanderson

-The modern world we are living in is a creation of lopsided excesses.
-On the one hand, we have a great material wealth that piles up around us but on the other hand, we have a distinct lack of communication and discussion.
-To craft a better middle ground for our lives, we turn to philosophy.
+The modern world is a creation of lopsided excesses.
+On the one hand, we have great material wealth that piles up around us, but on the other hand, we have a distinct lack of communication and discussion.
+We turn to philosophy to craft a better middle ground for our lives.

 That is where Daniel Sanderson comes in.
-The creator of the philosophy media outlet, planksip, and an idea contributor behind a new line of small dwellings, Daniel explores the deeper meanings behind our place in both the material world and in our mindsets within this world.
+Daniel, the creator of the philosophy media outlet planksip and an idea contributor behind a new line of small dwellings, explores the deeper meanings behind our place in both the material world and our mindsets within this world.

-Coming from the discussions on the Listen and Chill podcast, Daniel provides a unique outlook on life, business, and the tiny home's impact on the world.
+Coming from the Listen and Chill podcast discussions, Daniel provides a unique outlook on life, business, and the tiny home's impact on the world.

 Understanding Daniel Sanderson and His Philosophy

-Daniel Sanderson has been a great number of things in his lifetime.
-His work as a consultant for many business firms, many of them architectural, pushes his belief in the fine detail work of communication and structure.
-His efforts in environmentalism push him to recognize and reorganize his space in cleaner and more efficient ways.
+Daniel Sanderson has been through many things in his lifetime.
+His work as a consultant for many business firms, many of them architectural, has strengthened his belief in the fine detail work of communication and structure.
+His efforts in environmentalism have also helped him recognize and reorganize his space in cleaner and more efficient ways.

 This comes through in his writing, as it flows with famous quotes and pinpoints perspectives on where life and modern society connect.
-There are long lists of quoted authors from throughout the many articles and discussions, which Daniel uses to great effect to highlight a particular structure to his thought.
+There are long lists of quoted authors from many articles and discussions, which Daniel uses to highlight a particular structure of his thought.

-Let's dive deeper into the 3 main points that help articulate his methods.
+Let's dive deeper into the three main points that help articulate his methods.

 1. Peripatetic Philosophy